-The "Nightingale Pledge"
+The Nightingale Pledge

 I solemnly pledge myself before God and in the presence of this assembly, to pass my life in purity and to practice my profession faithfully.

 I will abstain from whatever is deleterious and mischievous, and will not take or knowingly administer any harmful drug.

 I will do all in my power to maintain and elevate the standard of my profession, and will hold in confidence all personal matters committed to my keeping and all family affairs coming to my knowledge in the practice of my calling.

-With loyalty will I endeavor to aid the physician, in his work, and devote myself to the welfare of those committed to my care.
+ith loyalty will I endeavor to aid the physician in his work, and devote myself to the welfare of those committed to my care.

-Lystra Gretter, 1893
+Lystra E. Gretter, 1893

-Albany State University Darton College of Health Professions Department of Nursing Bachelor of Science in Nursing Student Handbook
+Albany State University Department of Nursing Bachelor of Science in Nursing Student Handbook